 DCC is a popular digital command scheme wherein the track power is also a digital control signal.
 That is, using a DCC controller, you can communicate with multiple engines and have all of them moving at different speeds and in varying directions on the same track at the same time.
 The power/command signal remains constant and engines are commanded to perform as desired.
 Your MTH PS3.0-equipped engine has the ability to decode and respond to these DCC commands.
-This allows you to operate your MTH PS3-equipped engines together with engines from other manufacturers using DCC decoders.
-They all can be controlled by DCC systems from various manufacturers.
+This allows you to mix and match MTH PS3-equipped engines as well as operate them with any other manufacturer's DCC-decoder equipped engine.
 The best part about your MTH PS3.0-equipped engine is that the decoder is built right in.
 No need to remove the hood and install speakers or boards.
 It's all done for you at the factory.
-Each PS3.0-equipped engine has a full complement of lights, sounds, and smoke (if equipped).
+Each PS3.0-equipped engine has a full complement of lights, sounds, smoke (if equipped).
 Just set the model on the rails, apply DCC power and hit F3 on your DCC handheld controller and you're off and running.